dgtlmoon/changedetection.io/README.md

 ### Perform interactive browser steps

+Fill in text boxes, click buttons and more, setup your changedetection scenario.

-Add basic steps before performing change detection, such as logging into websites, adding a product to a cart, refining searches.
+Using the **Browser Steps** configuration, add basic steps before performing change detection, such as logging into websites, adding a product to a cart, refining searches.

-Fill in text boxes, click buttons, and more.

 <img src="docs/browsersteps-anim.gif" style="max-width:100%;" alt="Self-hosted web page change monitoring context difference "  title="Website change detection with interactive browser steps, login, cookies etc" />

+After **Browser Steps** have been run, then visit the **Visual Selector** tab to refine the content you're interested in.
 Requires Playwright to be enabled.

 ## Installation